qceka88/MyMotoMadness/README.md

 ![send_message.PNG](readme_images%2Fsend_message.PNG)

 When a user use a CreateMessage Button.
-If user write a username hat not exist.
-He receive a warning message for that.
+If user write a username that not exist.
+He will receive a warning message for that.

 ![create_message.PNG](readme_images%2Fcreate_message.PNG)